rpg-framework/rpg-framework/README.md

 Defaults are located in `system/settings.php`.
 You can enter as many defaults as you want in this field.
 There are two important variables in the defaults: the `$index` and `$error` variables.

    * `$index`: The page that receives incoming links to your website.
-If you want your homepage to be accessed as "example.com" or "example.com/index", do not change the default value.
+If you want your homepage to be accessed as `example.com` or `example.com/index`, do not change the default value.
 You need to create `app/controllers/index.php`.

    * `$error`: The page that your website will call when an address is not found.
-The default value is "not_found".
+The default value is `not_found`.
 You can call any error page you want by creating `app/controllers/not_found.php`.

 ## Examples

   * Small scale project example - Documentation (Dual language [tr/en], Internal search, No database!)
-    For fixed and small projects, Corporate sites etc. fast development process. [rpg-docs]([https://pages.github.com/](https://github.com/fuatboluk/rpg-docs))
+    For fixed and small projects, Corporate sites etc. fast development process. [rpg-docs](https://github.com/fuatboluk/rpg-docs)